dakshvanshaj/flights-price-prediction-mlops/docs/Data Pipelines/gold_pipeline.md

 # Gold Pipeline

-> **Note on Pipeline Versions:** This document describes the comprehensive, experimental Gold Pipeline designed for maximum flexibility when testing a wide variety of models (like Linear Regression, SVMs, etc.).
-This version includes steps like scaling and power transformations.
->
-> After selecting **LightGBM** as our champion model (see release `v0.1-experimental`), we developed a simpler, optimized pipeline that leverages the model's native capabilities.
-For details on this production-specific pipeline, please see the **[Production Model Guide](../LGBM_summary/LGBMR_production_model_details.md)**.

 The Gold pipeline is the final and most intensive transformation stage.
 It prepares the data specifically for machine learning by applying complex feature engineering and preprocessing steps.

 -   **Source Code:** `src/pipelines/gold_pipeline.py`